shubh-soubhagya/textify-gpu/README.md

 ## Google Colaboratory Link: [Textify-GPU](https://colab.research.google.com/drive/18pKBXhJ3O0I9euWq7IW9dyyVoLPTSRuJ?usp=sharing)

 The tool is developed in Google Colab as the model requires high computational power.
-However, if your local system supports it, you can run the provided `.ipynb` file from the repository.
+However, if your local system supports it, you can run the provided `OCR_script.ipynb` file from the repository.

 ***📌 Note:***
 - **Use a high-resolution or scanned image as input.**